 Paired back ideas

-If you don’t want to go over the top, using bright whites with timber accents really helps you to achieve this design.
+If you don’t want to go over the top, using bright whites with wooden bathroom accents really helps you to achieve this design.
 I especially like the use of the timber stool in the corner for that extra storage and it also adds depth too.

 High-end luxe ensuite